Skyscanner/backpack-android/CONTRIBUTING.md

 + `npm install` to install npm dependencies
 + `npm run build` to build Backpack tokens
 +  Open the project in Android studio
++ If you are a Skyscanner employee search the internal documentation for "Guide – Setup Internal Backpack Android Builds" and follow the instructions.

 ## Testing